MicrosoftLearning/mslearn-azure-ml/Instructions/03-Work-with-compute.md

 ## Provision an Azure Machine Learning workspace

 An Azure Machine Learning *workspace* provides a central place for managing all resources and assets you need to train and manage your models.
 You can interact with the Azure Machine Learning workspace through the Studio, Python SDK, and Azure CLI.

-You'll use the Azure CLI to provision the workspace and necessary compute, and you'll use the Python SDK to train a classification model with Automated Machine Learning.

-### Create the workspace

 To create the Azure Machine Learning workspace, you'll use the Azure CLI.
 All necessary commands are grouped in a Shell script for you to execute.

 1. In a browser, open the Azure portal at [http://portal.azure.com](https://portal.azure.com/?azure-portal=true), signing in with your Microsoft account.
 1. Select the [>_] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal.
 1. The first time you open the cloud shell, you will be asked to choose the type of shell you want to use (*Bash* or *PowerShell*).
 Select **Bash**.